Faraz-Sarkari/hmas-zero-cloud-android/README.md

 ---

 Built by Faraz Sarkari — CS student, systems thinker.
-Open to internships and consulting in Agentic AI, Multi-Agent Systems Design, and AI Solutions Architecture.
+Open to internships and consulting in Agentic AI, Multi-Agent Systems Design, AI-Product Manager and AI Solutions Architecture.